discoverygarden/bcelndora/docs/devops.md

 A new branch will be created and pushed to Github.

-Create a pull request in Github from the new branch, with the `patch` label.
-(At some point, this process should be integrated into the export script; after that, it will only be necessary to review and merge the PRs.)

 Review changed files in case of anything odd, particularly changes to the non-site-specific configs.

 Merge the pull request.
 This will create a new tag.